mathavamoorthi/tailwind-nextjs-starter-blog/README.md

 3. **Deploy**: Your editor will now automatically push to GitHub!

+## 🔧 Troubleshooting

+### Common Issues

+**"EROFS: read-only file system" Error**
+- This is expected on Vercel - the editor automatically handles this
+- Ensure your `GITHUB_TOKEN`, `GITHUB_OWNER`, and `GITHUB_REPO` are set correctly
+- The editor will commit to GitHub instead of writing locally

+**Images Not Persisting**
+- Images are stored in `/tmp` for immediate preview during editing
+- When you save the blog post, all images are automatically committed to GitHub
+- If GitHub integration fails, images remain in temporary storage (won't persist)
+- Ensure your `GITHUB_TOKEN` has `repo` scope permissions for image uploads

+**GitHub Integration Not Working**
+- Verify your GitHub token has `repo` scope permissions
+- Check that `GITHUB_OWNER` and `GITHUB_REPO` match your repository exactly
+- Ensure the token hasn't expired

-Facing issues?
+Facing other issues?
 Check the [FAQ page](https://github.com/timlrx/tailwind-nextjs-starter-blog/wiki) and do a search on past issues.
 Feel free to open a new issue if none has been posted previously.

 Feature request?
 Check the past discussions to see if it has been brought up previously.
 Otherwise, feel free to start a new discussion thread.
 All ideas are welcomed!